Economic performance data

-Environmental hazards: As such are considered major incidents, which generally require communication to local authorities.
+Environmental disturbances: As such are considered major incidents, which generally require communication to local authorities.

 Social performance data

-Lost time injuries: The reported figures include all the reported injuries resulting in absence from work of at least one day.
+Lost time injuries: The reported figures include all reported work-related injuries resulting in absence from work of at least one day.

-LTI frequency is expressed as reported lost time injuries per million working hours.
+LTI frequency is expressed as reported lost time injuries and possible fatalities per million working hours.
 The working hours are actual paid working hours.
 The lost time injury rate does not include commuting injuries.

 Employee turnover is calculated from permanent employees.
-The number of resigned permanent employees is divided by the headcount of permanent employees at the beginning of the reporting period.
+The number of resigned permanent employees is divided by the number of permanent employees at the beginning of the reporting period.